oskros/MF_run_counter/README.md

 ## How to use
 NB: Working on Windows 7 and Windows 10 (I have not tested on any other OS, but probably it wouldn't work)
 1) To run on your computer, go to releases (https://github.com/oskros/MF_counter_releases/releases) and download the .exe file from the latest release.
-2) Place the .exe file in your preferred folder
+2) Place the .exe file in your preferred folder (don't place it in a folder that requires admin rights to write to)
 3) You might be prompted by Windows not recognizing the application publisher (I am not going to pay 100$ a year for Windows to recognize me lol).
 Simply click "more info" and then "Run anyway" when Windows asks.
 See pictures below

     ![winblock1](https://github.com/oskros/MF_counter_releases/blob/master/media/Unrecognized1.png?raw=true)